 What exactly is involuntary churn?

-Involuntary churn is simply what happens when your customer or subscriber loses access to your services, but they didn’t voluntarily choose to end the relationship with your brand.
+Involuntary churn happens when your customer or subscriber loses access to your services, but they didn’t choose to end the relationship with your brand.
 They lose access because they were unable to make a payment to keep their service active.
 This type of churn can lead to happy customers — even advocates of your brand — no longer being customers, so it’s potentially a very costly problem.

 And while those customers might have been perfectly happy with your product or service, there’s no guarantee they will return to your brand after their subscription lapses.
 While there are tactics to win customers and subscribers back who have churned involuntarily, it’s best to stop it happening altogether.